 Spiral Tunnels Viewpoint Mid-October to mid-May All activities Closed for the season Yes -

-Yoho Valley Road (Takakkaw Falls) October 10 to June 14 Driving Avalanche risk Yes -
+Yoho Valley Road (Takakkaw Falls) Mid-October to mid-June: Current status Driving Avalanche risk Yes -

 Burgess Shale fossil beds Year-round Hiking To protect fragile, unique and important sites - Yes